jhyang21/parafile/README.md

-# AI-Powered File Organizer
+# AI-Powered File Renamer and Organizer

-Automatically organize PDF and Word documents in your Downloads folder using AI-powered categorization and smart renaming.
+Automatically rename and organize PDF and Word documents in your Downloads folder using AI-powered categorization and smart renaming.

 ## Overview